dojo/docs/howto.rst

 Executed code
 -------------

-You can add a real example to the documentation by using the ".. cv-compound::" and ".. cv::" directives.
+You can add a real example to the documentation by using the ".. code-example ::" and ".. cv::" directives.
 The code you show can include JavaScript, CSS and HTML.
 Lets look at an example it action:

 .. code-example::